yanghb22-fdu/Hi3D-Official/README.md

     --output_dir "outputs/3"
 ```
 ### Training
-1. You can refer to the [Syncdreamer](https://github.com/liuyuan-pal/SyncDreamer) repository for data preparation, but our data requirements are 1024x1024.
-We only provide an [example dataset](https://huggingface.co/hbyang/Hi3D/blob/main/datas.zip) here.
+1. We only provide an [example dataset](https://huggingface.co/hbyang/Hi3D/blob/main/datas.zip) here.
 Download the example dataset and unzip.
+To create your own dataset from 3d models, you can use our modified version of [Syncdreamer](https://github.com/liuyuan-pal/SyncDreamer)'s blender render utility script.
+This script supports the usdz/fbx/glb file format.
+See the [script](tools/blender_script.py) for instructions on how to generate the dataset.

 2. First stage training: First, download the checkpoints from [SVD](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt/blob/main/svd_xt_image_decoder.safetensors).
 Then, modify the model.ckpt_path in the train-v01.yaml file to point to the location where you downloaded the checkpoint.
 ```bash
 python train_ddp_spawn.py \